Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/varun.md

 - I like how you've organized your repository but I did find myself searching and clicking around a lot, so maybe including some type of directory in your README.md or links in your progress report and/or between jupyter notebooks and scripts and such would make it a bit easier to navigate.

 - I'm used to just throwing all of my code into a jupyter notebook, so it was cool to learn about creating and utilizing Python scripts instead.

+## Camryn

+1. Your notebook demonstrates a high level of skill and a lot of thought regarding the various stages of collection and analysis.
+I really liked your use of scripts within your project as well.

+2. I think your repository could benefit from some more comments and documentation.
+I wasn't sure where to begin with looking at your repository, so maybe adding some type of order to your README or at the top of your notebooks.
+Some parts of your notebook are without any explanation, so it would be beneficial to add some more comments or have a summary section at the end of your notebooks summarizing your results.

+3. The work you did in process_reddit_dataset.ipynb is really interesting, and I definitely learned some stuff about processing the Reddit data.
+For example, your work to remove mod posts was a good point that I did not think of when parsing my own Reddit data.